apache/celix/documents/development/README.md

 - Place opening braces on the same line as the control statement or function definition,
   and closing braces on a new line aligned with the control statement or function definition.
 - Use a single space before and after operators and around assignment statements.
+- Add a space after control keywords (`if`, `for`, `while`, etc.) that are followed by a parenthesis.
+- Always use braces ({ }) for control structures, even for single-statement blocks, to prevent errors.
+- Add a space after control keywords (`else`, `do`, etc) that are followed by a brace.
+- Do not add a space after the function name and the opening parenthesis.
 - For new files apply clang-format using the project .clang-format file.
   - Note that this can be done using a plugin for your IDE or by running `clang-format -i <file>`.

 ## Control Structures

-- Always use braces ({ }) for control structures, even for single-statement blocks, to prevent errors.
 - Use `if`, `else if`, and `else` statements to handle multiple conditions.
 - Use `switch` statements for multiple conditions with a default case.
 - Use `while` statements for loops that may not execute.
 - Use `do`/`while` statements for loops that must execute at least once.
 - Use `for` statements for loops with a known number of iterations.
 - The use of `goto` is not allowed, except for error handling.
-- For C, try to prevent deeply nested control structures and prefer early returns or `goto` statements.
+- For C, try to prevent deeply nested control structures and prefer early returns or error handling `goto` statements.
   - To prevent deeply nested control structures, the `CELIX_DO_IF` and `CELIX_GOTO_IF_ERR` macros can also be used.

 ## Functions and Methods